-Members of the CPV Board of Directors should also disclose any actual or potential conflicts of interest to the CPV Chief Executive Officer or the CPV Chief Compliance Officer.
+Directors, or members of the Boards of Managers, as applicable, of CPV Controlled Affiliates, should also disclose any actual or potential conflicts of interest to the CPV Chief Executive Officer or the CPV Chief Compliance Officer.
 All Directors must recuse themselves from any Board discussion or decision affecting their personal, business, or professional interests.